THE TWO I'M PROUDEST OF

 International Family Film Festival, Fresno Films Involving Local Movie Makers,

-Fresno State Student Film Festival and the Young Artist Awards.
+Fresno State Student Film Festival, the Young Artist Awards

 … and screened at such prestigious venues as…